Dr-Lab1/Labyrinthe-Payment/README.md

 # Plan
 - <a href="#package-description" > Package description <a/>
-- <a href="#installer-composer" > Install Composer <a/>
 - <a href="#install-the-labyrinthepayment-package" > Install the Labyrinthe/Payment package <a/>
   - <a href="#install-the-labyrinthepayment-package" > Using Composer <a/>
   - <a href="#install-the-labyrinthepayment-package" > Using GitHub <a/>

 # Package description

-# Install composer

-If you already have a stable version of Composer, you can skip this step.

-**Introduction**

-Composer is a tool for dependency management in PHP.
-It allows you to declare the libraries your project depends on and it will manage (install/update) them for you.

-**Dependency management**

-Composer is not a package manager in the same sense as Yum or Apt are.
-Yes, it deals with "packages" or libraries, but it manages them on a per-project basis, installing them in a directory (e.g. vendor) inside your project.
-By default, it does not install anything globally.
-Thus, it is a dependency manager.
-It does however support a "global" project for convenience via the global command.

-This idea is not new and Composer is strongly inspired by node's <a href="https://www.npmjs.com/" target="_blank">npm<a/> and ruby's <a href="https://bundler.io/" target="_blank">bundler<a/> de ruby.

-<a href="https://getcomposer.org/doc/00-intro.md">Official Composer documentation<a/>

-<a href="https://getcomposer.org/download/">Composer download link<a/>

 # Install the Labyrinthe/Payment package